marcm200/julia-tsa-core/README.md

 If those are commented in, the files f107_o.cpp and f107_o.h need to be downloaded from https://mrob.com/pub/math/f161.html#source
 Make sure to comment out approximate computation: `//#define F107_APPROX 1`

+F161 is the respective triple-double type by Robert Munafo.
+F107 notion apply.

 The main routine is `compute()`, the main struct is `data5` and the most important variables are `SCREENWIDTH` and `seedC0re`, `seedC0im`, `seedC1re`, `seedC1im` and `FAKTORAre`, `FAKTORAim`.